-The Cooke herd is well known though out the Miniature Donkey world for it’s consistent quality which is very important in a breeding donkey.
-Buying a beautiful, well bred breeding donkey is an investment in the future.
-The mark of a breeding animal is in what it can produce and this is where the genetic background is so important.
+The Cooke herd is well known throughout the Miniature Donkey world for a consistent quality which is very important in a breeding donkey.
+Buying a beautiful, well-bred breeding donkey is an investment in the future.
+The mark of a breeding animal is in what it can produce, and this is where the genetic background is so important.

 This herd has been created with the performance donkey in mind.
 Miniature Donkeys were originally bred to be athletic, tough, and trainable.
 It is important to us that our breeding program continues with these origins in mind.
-While we certainly have our smaller donkeys our focus is on donkeys with enough leg to move beautifully and be competitive as performance donkeys.
+While we certainly have our smaller donkeys, our focus is on donkeys with enough leg to move beautifully and be competitive as performance donkeys.
 Even our tiny (31″) donkeys have been bred with quality movement in mind.
-In our herd you will find beautiful heads which we think are very important as that is often the first thing a visitor will see and remember about a donkey.
-We love deep, well rounded hips and you will see lots of them here!
-We want good overall balance and type with correct legs and well shaped hooves.
+In our herd, you will find beautiful heads which we think is particularly important as that is often the first thing a visitor will see and remember about a donkey.
+We love deep, well-rounded hips and you will see lots of them here!
+We want good overall balance and type with correct legs and well-shaped hooves.
 And last, but certainly not least, we want our donkeys to have wonderful temperaments.

-We guarantee our breeding donkeys to be fertile and stand behind this promise.
-Our donkeys get the utmost in health care and husbandry given our equine veterinarian on premises!
+Our donkeys get the utmost in health care and husbandry given our equine veterinarian on-premises!
 Mitch and I, (especially me!), love to talk donkeys and welcome visitors.
-We would be happy to introduce you to the herd in person so if you are ever in our area or would like to make a trip out please do!
+We would be happy to introduce you to the herd in person so if you are ever in our area or would like to make a trip out, please do!
 Thank you for considering our donkeys!

 Our Breeding Program

-Our donkeys produce high quality foals as the rule, and not the exception, based on genetics, and when you bring home foals from this outstanding program you can expect those foals to do the same thing for you when bred correctly.
-The genetics in our herd have proven to be highly influential even when crossed with many other diverse bloodlines.
-There is never a guarantee in breeding, and that is part of what makes it challenging and dynamic, but you increase your odds of producing the high quality foals you are hoping for when you start with the strength of such a base as our donkeys offer.
+Our donkeys produce high-quality foals as the rule, and not the exception, based on genetics, and when you bring home foals from this outstanding program you can expect those foals to do the same thing for you when bred correctly.
+The genetics in our herd has proven to be highly influential even when crossed with many other diverse bloodlines.
+There is never a guarantee when breeding, and that is part of what makes it challenging and dynamic, but you increase your odds of producing the high-quality foals you are hoping for when you start with the strength of such a base as our donkeys offer.